pivotal/docs-tap/vscode-extension/memory-view.hbs.md

 The real-time graphs display a stacked overview of the different spaces in memory relative to the total memory used and total memory size.

-The memory view also contains graphs to display the GC pauses and GC events.
+The memory view also contains graphs to display the garbage-collection pauses and garbage-collection events.
-Long and frequent GC pauses indicate that the app is having a memory problem that requires further investigation.
+Long and frequent garbage-collection pauses indicate that the app is having a memory problem that requires further investigation.

 ![Screenshot of Spring Boot Dashboard Memory View Heap Memory.](../images/vscode-heap-memory-example.png)